enoch85/ovms-home-assistant/README.md

 2. Verify the topic structure matches what's configured in the integration
 3. Enable debug logging and check for errors in the Home Assistant logs
 4. Ensure your MQTT broker allows wildcard subscriptions (#)
+5. Verify ACL permissions in your MQTT broker for the topics listed above

 ### Connection Issues